datsplatform/dats/README.md

 ### DATS Template Keywords
-The DATS platform adds a few tags to the Mustache template language to assist developers in generating cross-folder views of their data.
+The DATS platform adds a few tags to the Mustache template language to assist developers in generating cross-folder views of a user's data.

 ##### DATS.results Section Tag
 The DATS.results section tag should be used to specify where in the template page cross-folder data should be placed.
 The entire section is repeated for each JSON document returned by a per-folder container instance.
 All template pages must contain the DATS.results tag to generate cross-folder views of data.